FatemaAlawadhi/FatemaAlawadhi/README.md

 👋 Hey there, I'm @FatemaAlawadhi!

 👀 Passionate about everything related to Engineering and programming. <br>
-🌱 Constantly expanding my knowledge and honing my skills to stay ahead of the curve. <br>
 📚 Here is a mix of projects showcasing my growth, creativity, and problem-solving skills.

 <!---